qdrant/landing_page/qdrant-landing/content/benchmarks/single-node-speed-benchmark.md

  └────────┘      └──────────┘
 ```

+- This was our setup for this experiment:
+    - Client: 8 vcpus, 16 GiB memory, 64GiB storage (`Standard D8ls v5` on Azure Cloud)
+    - Server: 8 vcpus, 32 GiB memory, 64GiB storage (`Standard D8s v3` on Azure Cloud)
-The Python Client uploads data to the server, waits for all required indexes to be constructed, and then performs searches with multiple threads.
+- The Python Client uploads data to the server, waits for all required indexes to be constructed, and then performs searches with multiple threads.
 We repeat this process with multiple different configurations for each engine, and then select the best one for a given precision.
+- We ran all the engines in docker and limited their memory to 25Gb by means of Docker (read the [first paragraph of this](https://qdrant.tech/articles/memory-consumption/#minimal-ram-you-need-to-serve-a-million-vectors)).

 ### Why we decided to test with the Python client

 There is no consensus in the world of vector databases when it comes to the best technology to implement such a tool.
 You’re free to choose Go, Java or Rust-based systems.
-But you’re most likely to generate your embeddings using Python with PyTorch or Tensorflow, as according to stats it is the most commonly used language for Deep Learning.
-Thus, you’re probably going to use Python to put the created vectors in the database of your choice either way.
-For that reason, using Go, Java or Rust clients will rarely happen in the typical pipeline.
+But there are two main reasons for us to use Python for this:
+1. While generating embeddings you're most likely going to use Python and python based frameworks.
-**Python clients are also the most popular clients among all the engines, just by looking at the number of GitHub stars.**
+2. Based on GitHub stars, python clients are one of the most popular clients across all the engines.

 From the user’s perspective, the crucial thing is the latency perceived while using a specific library - in most cases a Python client.
 Nobody can and even should redefine the whole technology stack, just because of using a specific search tool.